 Are credit cards/debit cards accepted?

-Do Americans need a visa to visit Guanajuato?
+Do U.S. citizens need a visa to visit Guanajuato?

-Do I have to pay for a Perú departure tax?
+Do I have to pay a departure tax for Guanauato?

 What’s the rule of thumb for tipping?